sagar1g/Otp-Access-Granted-And-Denied-project/README.md

 - [ ] When system  the generate  an random otp.

-- [ ] When otp generate the user have to put correct otp then this system gone granted access.
+- [ ] When otp generate the user have to put correct otp then this system gonna granted access.

 - [ ] If some how  user put a wrong otp or mismatch the otp then this system denied your access.